public-key-cryptography/public-key-editor/README.md

-	The Java Editor program contains a text editor, email editor, image viewer, and table editor.
+	The Java Editor program contains a text editor, email editor, table editor, and image viewer.

 	The program also includes the Math, Number, Matrix, PublicKey, Signature, Cipher, and Convert classes.
 These classes contain all the ciphers, algorithms, protocols, and software required to